-Certified-Active – includes individuals who have successfully passed both Part I and II exams and who are actively practicing cardiothoracic surgery.
+includes individuals who have successfully passed both Part I and II exams and who are actively practicing cardiothoracic surgery.
 It also includes those Diplomates who are involved in direct or supervised cardiothoracic patient care, but whose practice does not include operative thoracic surgery (e.g., critical care, clinic or office practice, clinical research involving direct patient contact).
 Diplomates in this category are required to participate in all parts of MOC (i.e., Parts I-IV).
 Diplomates who are Certified-Active are expected to pay the annual dues.

 includes individuals who have applied and been accepted for inactive status.
 This category includes Diplomates who have temporarily interrupted their clinical practice due to illness/injury, administrative positions, graduate studies, elected/appointed political office, etc. This category would include Diplomates who have direct or supervise patient care in a field other than thoracic surgery.
 Diplomates in this category are required to participate in all parts of MOC except Part IV (evaluation of performance in practice).
 For additional information please refer to the Board’s Inactive Status Policy.
 Diplomates who are Certified-Inactive are expected to pay the annual dues.
+For example, if you are only doing veins in an office setting, you can go through MOC as Certified-Inactive.

 Retired and/or Disabled –